Client: US Army Corps of Engineers Alaska District

 Brice also installed four new safety ladders by attaching the ladder hardware to the wall following the first wall coating.
 After hardware attachment, the threads were covered for protection.
 The remaining wall coatings followed.
 Once wall coatings were complete, we mounted the ladders.
 This sequence minimized damage to the protective coating and rework.

-Management—To maximize productivity during the limited field season that is often compromised by the severe weather of the Aleutian Islands, Brice chartered dedicated flights to mobilize field personnel to Eareckson AS.
+Management—To maximize productivity during the limited field season that is often compromised by the severe weather of the Aleutian Islands, Brice chartered dedicated flights to mobilize field personnel to EAS.
 We also developed and assigned a matrixed crew skilled in a variety of the labor categories, eliminating the need for additional specialty personnel and allowed us to maximize personnel utilization onsite.

 Safety—Working at the water’s edge along a pier presented unique safety issues including working at height and working adjacent to cold and rough waters.
 As part of our comprehensive safety plan, we implemented a full-time rescue skiff.
 We also performed rescue drills at project kickoff, and then monthly and/or each time a new field person arrived to the project site.
 Daily inspections were performed to ensure skiff operability.
 Field crew wore personal flotation devices when working anywhere on the pier, and fall protection was required within 10 feet of the water’s edge, in compliance with OSHA and EM-385-1-1 requirements.